spiral-project/ihatemoney/docs/contributing.rst

 -----------------------------------

-Feel free to provide mockups, or to involve yourself in the discussions hapenning on the GitHub issue tracker.
+Feel free to provide mockups, or to involve yourself in the discussions happening on the GitHub issue tracker.
 All ideas are welcome.
 Of course, if you know how to implement them, feel free to fork and make a pull request.

 As a translator